 I tried really hard to reintroduce things slowly.
 I started with some chocolate and peanuts.
-Then a day later I added rice.
-Then two days later dairy.
+Then a day later, I added rice.
+Then two days later, dairy.
 Once Labor Day weekend plans took hold, I was screwed!

-I held off on reintroducing alcohol, popcorn and cheese, though.
+I held off on reintroducing alcohol, popcorn, and cheese, though.
 Those are three foods that I’ve always suspected as irritants for me.

 Sure enough, when I slowly reintroduced them, I found that some of them bothered me.
 What I found:

 (a) Alcohol bloats me: I had no idea that the glass of wine at dinner was causing me to bloat, not the meal itself.
-This was a real eye opener for me!
+This was a real eye-opener for me!

 (c) Popcorn bloats me if I eat too much of it.
-I now eat just a little popcorn on nights I’m okay feeling bloated (aka, nights I’m at home watching TV and laying on the coach!).
+I now eat just a little popcorn on nights I’m okay feeling bloated (aka, nights I’m at home watching TV and laying on the couch!).